EmoryAir/EmoryAir.github.io/documentation/LowCostSensorSchematics.md

 -A yellow wire follows in Arduino 10, ending in 17a

--a red wire follows this plugging into Arduino 9 and breadboard 18a.
+-A red wire follows this plugging into Arduino 9 and breadboard 18a.

 -Next is another red wire plugging into Arduino 8, this wire connects to breadboard slot 23a.